Overview

 Specifications

-• DirectX Support: Supports DirectX 12, enabling better graphical performance and compatibility with modern games and applications.
+• DirectX Support: Supports DirectX 12, ensuring compatibility with a wide range of current and legacy software titles.

 Related Reviews

-SRhonyra GTX 1050 Ti 4GB 4HDMI Graphics Card
+SRhonyra GTX 1050 Ti 4GB Graphics Card

-SRhonyra GTX 1050 Ti 4GB 4HDMI Graphics Card
+SRhonyra GTX 1050 Ti 4GB Graphics Card

 88%